marklchaves/ini-bali/README.md

 ### Browser Caching Benchmarks

 Click on image for larger version, if available.
-Then click the `Download` button to view the full size.
+Then, click the `Download` button to view the full size.

 #### No Browser Caching Going On